Zwei Soldaten und ein Polizist gehen weg, der Kamera mit dem Rücken zugewandt.

 2022

-Massive expansion of production capacity.
+Massive expansion of production capacities

 It took years before the first thermal imaging devices could make a significant contribution to total sales.
 Meanwhile, work continued to implement the wishes of professional customers - in the first few years mainly special police units - with the highest precision in existing and new developments.
 After this was achieved with the TILO – the smallest thermal imaging goggles in the world to date – business quickly took off.
 In 2019, sales in the thermal imaging area were higher for the first time than all other product lines combined.